Christmas in Japan

 In Japan, Christmas in known as more of a time to spread happiness rather than a religious celebration.
 Christmas Eve is often celebrated more than Christmas Day.
 Christmas Eve is thought of as a romantic day, in which couples spend together and exchange presents.
 In many ways it resembles Valentine's Day celebrations in the UK and the USA.
 Young couples like to go for walks to look at the Christmas lights and have a romantic meal in a restaurant - booking a table on Christmas Eve can be very difficult as it's so popular!

-Fried chicken is often eaten on Christmas day.
+Fried chicken is often eaten on Christmas Eve/Christmas Day.
 It is the busiest time of year for restaurants such as KFC and people can place orders at their local fast food restaurant in advance!
 There was an advertising campaign by KFC in the 1974 called 'Kentucky for Christmas!'
 (Kurisumasu ni wa kentakkii!) which was very successful and made KFC popular for Christmas!